dwarvesf/playground/_memo/are-we-really-engineers.md

   - engineering
 title: Are We Really Engineers
 date: 2021-03-08
-description: null
+description: Many professionals discuss this, but there's not a full answer.
+The engineers strictly follow the engineering process, apply math to solve the problem, and build products.
+We software engineers don't feel like the same as described...
-authors: null
+authors:
+- duy
-menu: memo
+menu: playground
-type: null
+type: engineering
 hide_frontmatter: false
+hide_title: false
 ---

 ![](assets/are-we-really-engineers_6cf3675a02ca90a8745a69479b359671_md5.webp)

 Is software engineering "really" engineering?
-As the Dwarves asked this question during the [Apprenticeship Training Program](https://github.com/dwarvesf/WeAreHiring/blob/master/open-positions/Apprentice.md), we had a chance to dig more into the topic.
+As the Dwarves asked this question during the [Apprenticeship Training Program](https://memo.d.foundation/careers/hiring/), we had a chance to dig more into the topic.
 Many professionals discuss this, but there's not a full answer.
 The engineers strictly follow the engineering process, apply math to solve the problem, and build products.
 We software engineers don't feel like the same as described.
 I found the originated articles from [Hillel Wayne](https://www.hillelwayne.com/post/crossover-project/are-we-really-engineers/), and it perfectly answers the question.

 ## Engineering is mathematical
 The claim is that engineering involves a lot of hard math, while software involves very little math.
 The confusion here comes from our misunderstanding of mathematics.
 Much of the math that mechanical engineers use is **continuous math**.
 This is where we work over a continuous domain, like real numbers.
 Things like calculus, trigonometry, and differential equations are in this category.
 This is what most people in the US learn in high school, codifying it as what they think of as “math”.